deep-phenomena/icml2019-workshop-website/README.md

 Please submit your paper through OpenReview: [https://openreview.net/group?id=ICML.cc/2019/Workshop/Deep_Phenomena](https://openreview.net/group?id=ICML.cc/2019/Workshop/Deep_Phenomena).

 The main part of a submission should be at most **4 pages** long.
 These first four pages should contain a definition of the phenomena of interest and the main experimental results.
-Extra space for references, acknowledgements, and details in the appendix is unlimited.
+There is no space limit for references, acknowledgements, and details included in appendices.

 Papers should be formatted with at least a 10 pt font, standard line spacing, and a 1 inch margin.
 We do not require a specific formatting style beyond these constraints.

 We welcome all unpublished results and also papers that were published in 2018 or later.
+Submission must be anonymized.

 # Important Dates